openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 All of these examples provide a real threat that needs to be taken care of by real heroes.

 The **motivation** is the reason that the PCs are getting involved.
-Sometimes the danger and motivation are wrapped up in one, but imagine how much more invested the party would be in the above scenarios if one of the children was a nephew to a player, or if the Librim went missing on the party's watch, or if the Bogan general had murdered one of their families.
+Sometimes the danger and motivation are wrapped up in one, but imagine how much more invested the party would be in the above scenarios if one of the children was a nephew to a PC, or if the Librim went missing on the party's watch, or if the Bogan general had murdered one of their families.

 The **twist** in an adventure is a surprise that throws the party off course or upsets their well laid plans.
 Or, it could just be an exciting change of plot that makes the story deeper than the players assumed.
 Maybe the witch is actually the town mayor.
-What if the players find the Librim Protectis in the hands of a local book dealer who swears he has no idea how it fell into his hands.
+Imagine that the players find the Librim Protectis in the hands of a local book dealer who swears he has no idea how it fell into his hands.
 And perhaps the night before the Bogans are set to launch their attack, the planetary defense matrix uncovers a swarm of interdimensional space mites that have just phased into existence for no apparent reason.

 When planning an adventure, it's usually fine to start with nothing more than a danger to overcome and a motivation to get the PCs invested.
 You can feel free to come up with a twist ahead of time, but some of the best plot twists occur as a natural result of the party's actions.